 - Most people pay no premium for Part A if they’ve worked 40+ quarters

-- The 2025 Part A deductible is $1,676 per benefit period — not per year — so multiple hospital stays can trigger multiple deductibles
+- The 2026 Part A deductible is $1,736 per benefit period — not per year — so multiple hospital stays can trigger multiple deductibles

 - Part A does not cover long-term custodial care in a nursing home — only short-term skilled rehabilitative care

-- Observation status is a common pitfall: if you’re not formally admitted, your stay isn’t covered by Part A and doesn’t count toward the SNF qualifying period
+- Observation status is a common pitfall: if you’re not formally admitted, your stay isn’t covered by Part A and doesn’t count toward the SNF qualifying period — watch for the two-midnight benchmark and the MOON notice

 Understanding Part A is one piece of the Medicare puzzle.
 For the full picture, see what Medicare Part B covers and how Medicare Advantage compares to Original Medicare.